 GHS08 Systemic health hazards

-Chemicals that cause long-term effects, such as cancer, reproductive damage, weakened fertility or foetal damage.
-These chemicals may also cause allergic reactions when inhaled or an aspiration hazard.
+Chemicals with long-term effects, such as cancer, reproductive damage, weakened fertility or foetal damage.
+These chemicals may also cause allergic reactions when inhaled, or an aspiration hazard.